zer2/fantasy-basketball-optimizer/about/turnovers.md

 Unfortunately, I had to ignore some relevant aspects of the math in the paper for technical reasons (it makes the math impossible, in a sense).
 So my investigation into the arguments around turnovers has not been enormously rigorous, and is not built into the logic of H-scoring.
 Still, I realize that deciding how to treat turnovers is an important part of drafting strategy, and that my default may be controversial.
 So I will go through the arguments that are made in favor of auto-punting turnovers here and explain why they don't convince me

-## 1. Empirical evidence
+## 1. Good teams do badly in turnovers

-Punting turnovers is often justified by the empirical fact that succesful teams tend to do poorly in turnovers.

-I don't dispute the fact.
-I do posit that inverting the logic to claim that doing poorly in turnovers leads to success is a fallacy of [reverse causality](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation), which is a fallacy because correlation does not imply causation.
+The most common argument for ignoring turnovers is that teams which perform poorly in turnovers tend to do better overall.
+The statement of fact is incontrovertibly true.
+However, concluding that doing poorly in turnovers causally leads to success is a fallacy of [reverse causality](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation), which is a fallacy because correlation does not imply causation.
 Two separate things might be associated with each other without causing each other- in fact, one of them might be actively working against the other despite the correlation in incidence.

+### Unpacking the fallacy

 If this concept is difficult to grasp intuitively, you shouldn't feel bad, because it is difficult for professional researchers and science reporters too.
 My favorite example of this is the oft-reported link between diet soda and obesity.
 Many studies have found a strong association between drinking diet soda and becoming obese, leading many researchers to suggest that some hidden mechanism makes drinking diet soda unhealthy.
 However, a [meta-analysis](https://academic.oup.com/nutritionreviews/article/71/7/433/1807065) summarizing all research suggests that this link is most likely ephemeral, and the result of a reverse-causality fallacy.
 It is true that people who drink diet soda are more likely to gain weight.
 But those are also the same people most likely to be worried about their weight because of individual risk factors such as their activity level or genetics.
 When controlling for those factors, the link disappears or even reverses.
 In other words- it is not drinking diet soda that makes people obese, but the risk factors for becoming obese that make someone drink diet soda.
 If anything, drinking diet soda likely decreases obesity risk.
 It only appears to be the reverse in the data because of a failure to control for countervailing factors.